MohamedAminMallek/Game-Development/index.md

 </p>
 I'm a third-year computer science student choosing artificial intelligence as an option and I'm looking for a 6-month internship in the field of video games development.

-This page represent some of my realisations using unity3D.
+This page represents some of my realisations using unity3D.

 ### Goal Oriented Action Planning [In developpment]